 The network shows a straightforward pattern from the highest ranked films at the top-right to the lowest at the bottom-left.
 In the graph, the films are numbered in the order of their production (not their ranking!).
 So, six of Gilliam's first seven films as director are the highest-ranked ones, by consensus, with Jabberwocky plus his final five films as the lowest-ranked.

 Most of the commentators selected Brazil as their number one film, with occasional votes for Monty Python and the Holy Grail.
 More than a half of the commentators selected The Brother Grimm as the worst film, with Tideland running a strong second.

 There is nothing unusual about any of this, of course.
 It is a truism of social history that most people, whether they are artists or scientists, do their most interesting and influential work during the earlier part of their career.
-From Isaac Newton to Albert Einstein, most scientists coast through their careers after age 35, sometimes in their later years still collecting awards for the useful work they did 20 years before.
-The best-known exception was Louis Pasteur, who made significantly different major contributions to chemistry and biology during his 20s, 30s and 40s.
+From Isaac Newton to Albert Einstein, most scientists coast through their careers after age 35, although sometimes in their later years still collecting awards for the useful work they did 30 years before.
+Perhaps the best-known exception was Louis Pasteur, who made significantly different major contributions to chemistry and biology during his 20s, 30s and 40s.